chquek/Airflow-Testenv/README.md

 REST server | docker exec -it airflow-testenv_mysql_nossl_1 bash -c "curl http://http:7654/dummy" |
 Postgres | docker exec airflow-ui_postgres_1 bash -c "echo '\l' \| psql -U airflow -d airflow" | requires Airflow-UI to be running

+When the docker exec returns rows - this mean the datasource is ready.

 ## Monitor DB2

+DB2 takes a much longer time to initialise.
 Use this command to examine the logs :  docker-compose logs -f db2

 DB2 is ready when the log shows following :